raalesir/sch/README.md

 The exercise is to write a command-line text search engine.
  > Remember that the code should be executable on different machines running different operating systems and configurations.

-There are different ways how to achieve that: VM, Docker...
+There are different ways how to achieve that: VM, Docker container...
 Here  I used `Python` virtual environment.
 To be really independent I  could put the code on a  remote   machine.